Abaza-Owen/MLETT/README.txt

-Using the Gaussian Trajectory Translation and gt-cli Script 6/4/2024
+Using the Machine Learning Energy Translation and Trimming and gt-cli Script 6/4/2024
 Owen M. Abaza
 SUNY ESF